lukasjuhas/lj-maintenance-mode/README.md

 ## Description

-Very simple maintenance plugin for your website using wordpress's wp_die() function, there is settings page under "Settings" where you can enable maintenance mode or set your custom message.
+Very simple maintenance plugin for your website using Wordpress's wp_die() function, there is settings page under "Settings" where you can enable maintenance mode or set your custom message.
 There is also a default message.
-When activated and logged as admin, you can see website normaly, just rest of the users / visitors can see maintenance mode.
-There is also indicator in admin bar that changes colour to red if maintenance mode is enabled.
+When activated and logged as admin, you can see website as usual, just rest of the users / visitors can see maintenance mode.
+You can see the maintenance mode as admin using preview button or simply opening your website in private mode.
+There is also indicator in admin bar that changes colour to red when maintenance mode is enabled.

 Bugs and pull requests are welcomed.